 - By doing this you have fewer withdrawal bleeds and, therefore, fewer migraine attacks.
 It is OK to have only one withdrawal bleed every three packets.
 Note: you can only do this with pill types that have the same dose of progestogen for each dose.
-These are the commonly used types; however, check with your doctor or nurse if you are unsure.
+These are the commonly used types; however, talk to your doctor or nurse if you are unsure.

 - Using oestrogen supplements during the seven-day pill-free, ring-free or patch-free interval.